Comment by tsimionescu

 Since we're kibitzing about rockets, I suppose the example above could have been ramping up production of Raptor engines to 1 per day (IIRC), while improving performance and reducing costs.
 If I wanted to emulate that process, using your methodology, where would I start?

-avereveard 15 hours ago
+avereveard a year ago

 That's a 60billion government program I guess to match the program you need to match that as well, starship is doing what it's doing at a tenth of a cost so far.